ContentSquare/readapt/CONTRIBUTING.md

 Readapt repository is a [lerna](https://lerna.js.org/) [monorepo](https://monorepo.tools/) containing apps and packages.

-* *An app* is a programs that can be built and shipped to the user;
+* *An app* is a program that can be built and shipped to the user;
-* *A package* is a piece of shared code used by an an app or other package.
+* *A package* is a piece of shared code used by an app or other package.

 ### Packages